moriagr/Final_Project_Computer_Networks/README.md

 <br />
 <br />
-In the case where the attacked user is always active (at most) in one IM group, the attacker can look for patterns in movement that are unique to the group.
+In the case where the attacked user is always active (at most) in one IM group, the attacker can look for patterns in traffic that are unique to the group.
 For example, the time of day when the user is active, the frequency of sending messages, or the size of messages.
 <br />
-In the case where the attacked user may be active in several IM groups at the same time, the task becomes more complicated because then it is more difficult to distinguish between patterns.
-But you can try to check this according to the time when the messages are sent and adjust it to the group from which a message was sent at the same time.
+In the case where the attacked user may be active in several IM groups simultaneously, the task becomes more complex because then it is more difficult to distinguish between patterns.
+But you can try to check this according to the time when the messages are sent and look for them in the group from which a message was sent at the same time.